mitchelljustin/pragmatic-lightning/index.md

     "identity_pubkey": "02716b1bae882f7a24494099d9b0be8c06ed5608bf1bf9de0963c496f3d0c01224",
     ...
 ```
 Here is the public key: the value of "identity_pubkey".
+Copy it.

-The address is once again localhost, but we use a different port this time: `localhost:9735`.
+The address is once again localhost, but we use a different port 9735 this time.

+In Zap,
-In Zap, click on the name of your wallet, select "Manage Channels", and click "Create New".
+- Click on the name of your wallet in the top right
+- Select "Manage Channels", and click "Create New"
-Enter "<YOUR_PUBKEY>@localhost:9735" into the search field, then enter an amount around 0.001 tBTC (or 100,000 tsatoshis),
+- Enter `<YOUR_PUBKEY>@localhost:9735` into the search field
+- Enter an amount around 0.001 tBTC (or 100,000 tsatoshis)
- select "Fast" (because we're impatient like that :) and click "Next".
+- Select "Fast" (because we're impatient like that :)
+- Click "Next" and "Open Channel"

 This will create a channel with your Lightning server node.

 It'll take a while for the transaction to be confirmed and the channel to be opened.
-But keep reading: we're almost ready to pay the server for a weather report!
+You can grab a coffee or something in the meanwhile.

 **Sidenote: Inbound Liquidity**